On a phenotype-structured phase-field model of nutrient-limited tumour growth: A well-posedness result

 \subsection{Proof of Theorem~\ref{THM:WP}}

-In this subsection we prove Theorem \ref{THM:WP}.
-We will proceed formally, acknowledging that, to obtain the estimates below rigorously, we would need to employ an appropriate approximation scheme, such as a Faedo--Galerkin scheme.
-However, this would be a purely technical procedure that could be carried out through methods similar to those used in~\cite{GLS, KS2, SS} for related systems, and we thus omit it here.
+In proving Theorem \ref{THM:WP}, we proceed formally, acknowledging that, to obtain the estimates below rigorously, we would need to employ a suitable approximation procedure, such as the Faedo--Galerkin approach.
+This procedure consists in projecting the system onto finite-dimensional subspaces spanned by the eigenfunctions of the elliptic operator subject to homogeneous Neumann boundary conditions.
+The corresponding orthogonal projections yield a sequence of approximate solutions, and the density of these subspaces in the relevant function spaces ultimately ensures the passage to the limit.
+However, this is a purely technical step that could be carried out through methods similar to those used, e.g., in~\cite{EG, GLS, KS2, RSchS, SS} for related systems, and we thus omit it here.

 \step Key properties of the local cell phenotype distribution

 We start by considering the integro-differential equation~\eqref{eq:3} for the local cell phenotype distribution $f$.
 More specifically, we consider the corresponding integrated-in-time version given by~\eqref{wf:phenot}.
 Given the uniform boundedness of the function {$\hh$}, under the assumptions in \eqref{prop:M:1}-\eqref{prop:M:2} on ${\MM}$ and the assumptions in~\eqref{prop:R:1} on $\Rcel$, standard theory of integral equations (see e.g. \cite{integrodiff}) ensures that the solution $t \mapsto f(t)$ to the integral equation \eqref{wf:phenot} is in $C^0([0,T])$.